 Always stand up in the harness in the landing position very early in order to be able to react as fast as possible to sudden events.
-Give yourself plenty of options and a safe margin of error.
 Set up your final landing leg to face into the wind to minimize groundspeed.
 If you leave the inflated leading edge bang on the ground, this can cause the cell walls to burst!

-Do not brake it too much, to avoid a stall of the glider in this very low altitude!
+Do not brake too much, to avoid a stall of the glider in this very low altitude!
 Do not reduce height by "pumping" with the brakes.

-Descent Techniques
+Descent techniques

-Training of descent techniques and simulation of flight incidents (SFI) should only take place at professional safety training seminars with professional trainer and only while flying over water.

-Before inducing any exercise control the airspace beneath.

-During the exercises stay in contact with the canopy.

-If the glider is out of control, use your reserve parachute.
+- Training of descent techniques and simulation of flight incidents (SFI) should only take place at professional safety training seminars with professional trainer and only while flying over water. - Before inducing any exercise control the airspace beneath. - During the exercises stay in contact with the canopy. - If the glider is out of control, use your reserve parachute.